 ** Note: On this new site, "internal" links no longer work (i.e., links to material on the original janetsplanet site).
 Dang!!
-However, links to EXternal sites still do ... so I'm grateful for that!
+However, links to EXternal sites still do ... so yay for that!
 You CAN use the Search bar (down below) to find things.
-Sincere apologies for the dog’s breakfast nature of this collection; it is not sorted in any coherent way, there is no kind of order or rhyme or reason to it.
-I’d need a staff person to help me with that, but alas, I have no support staff...
+Sincere apologies for the dog’s breakfast nature of this collection; it's not sorted in any coherent way, there is no kind of order or rhyme or reason to it.
+I’d need a staff person to help me with that, but alas, no support staff...
 For sure, there are some real doozies here!!

 “Nobody really knows how to clean up radiation.” – day labourer in Japan who is working on clean-up in village 20 miles from the Fukushima Daiichi reactors.
 Source: here

 “Transportation is the Achilles’ heel of nuclear security and everyone knows that,” said Bruce Blair, a retired Air Force missile officer, Princeton University researcher and founder of Global Zero, a nonprofit group that seeks elimination of nuclear weapons.

 The danger is not a traffic accident — even a fiery crash is not supposed to explode a warhead — but a heist.

 “In an age of terrorism, you’re taking a big risk any time you decide to move nuclear material into the public space over long distances via ground transport,” Blair said.
 “Bad things happen.”